WEC-Sim/WEC-Sim/source/getting_started.rst

 MATLAB Toolbox Requirements
 ------------------------------
 WEC-Sim is developed in MATLAB/Simulink, and requires the toolboxes listed below.
-WEC-Sim's Simulink Library was saved in Matlab version R2015b, thus it is the oldest WEC-Sim compatible release.
+WEC-Sim's Simulink Library was saved in Matlab version R2015b, thus it is the oldest MATLAB release compatible with WEC-Sim.
-Any release newer than R2015b should also be compatible with WEC-Sim.
+Any release newer than R2015b should be compatible with WEC-Sim.
+We recommend running WEC-Sim in MATLAB 2016b or newer.

 	==========================  ============================
 	**Required Toolbox**        **Oldest Compatible Version**